MFC-VIT/Recruitment-Portal-Frontend-24/README.md

 # License

 Copyright © 2024, [MozillaFirefox-VIT](https://github.com/MFC-VIT) and all other contributors.
+Released under the [MIT License](LICENSE).

 <p align="center">
 Made with ❤️ by <a href="https://mozillavit.in/" target="_blank">MFC-VIT</a>